vasanthmuthoju/starkpharma/README.md

 ## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [jS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-js) for information on how to integrate TypeScript and [`javascript-eslint`](https://javascript-eslint.io) in your project.
+If you are developing a production application, we recommend updating the ESLint configuration for better code quality.
+This project uses JavaScript with modern ES6+ syntax and ESLint rules to maintain code standards.